christophergandrud/christophergandrud-personal-site/content/post/2020-05-02-letterlike-symbol-of-the-day-scruple.en.md

 categories: []
 tags:
   - letterlike
+  - symbols
 ---

 ## ℈ scruple

 > a small unit in the apothecaries' system equal to 20 grains ([wiki](https://en.wikipedia.org/wiki/Scruple_(unit)))

-# My journey to the character
+## My journey to the character

 Alexander Masters' *A Life Discarded* (2016) explores 148 diaries that his friends found in a skip in Cambridge.
 I've really enjoyed all of Masters' books; a loving biographies of Cambridge oddballs that makes that town seem about as eccentric and moldy as it likely is.